In my 25+ years as a professional travel writer, I’ve been extremely fortunate to travel to some amazing destinations all around the world.

 One of the oldest family farms in the North Georgia mountains, the 80-acre Pettit Creek Farms has been in the Allen family since 1945 (around the same time nearby Lake Allatoona was created).

-The Georgia farm is now run by the original owners’ grandchildren, and their annual Country Christmas celebration (held Nov 24-Dec 30, 2022) features over a mile of drive-thru Christmas lights.
+The Georgia farm is now run by the original owners’ grandchildren, and their annual Country Christmas celebration features over a mile of drive-thru Christmas lights.

-The cost of admission is $30 per car, or $10 per person for an old-fashioned hayride to see the lights.
-The price also includes a visit to their petting zoo, where you can see live Reindeer!
+Another amazing ride-through option is the old-fashioned hayride which is a perfect holiday experience for only $10 per person.
+The admission price also includes a visit to their petting zoo, where you can see live Reindeer.

-Hot cocoa, apple cider, marshmallows for roasting, and kits to make S’mores on the campfire will be available for purchase.
+Hot cocoa, apple cider, marshmallows for roasting, and kits to make S’mores by the campfire will be available for purchase.
 They’ll also have fresh-cut Christmas trees for sale.

 READ MORE: North Georgia Christmas Tree Farms Where You Can Cut Your Own Christmas Tree